Elite: Le Fleur et le Épée

 RCM: Certainly, this argument is the eternal crux of History.
 But, I think that in my essay a narrow path between the two options can exist.
 Some forms are immutable -- i.e. Death, human ages, etc...., others are product of a Hazard and self-organization.
 The big lines could be already discerned, but surely not the smaller ones.
 Here there is a void.
 One political example: modern politics has two weapons: elections and the mass media.
 These weapons come with time, and are provided by the "morphogenetic field".
 A good politician can't change the weapons, he must master them as Mozart mastered XVII century musical forms.
 But I assure you it is really different if the name of the hand that rocks the cradle is Adolf Hitler or Julius Caesar, quite different...

 SV: Regarding your comments about democracy: some forms of "democracy" are not democratic, precisely as some forms of socialism are antisocial.
 Most voting systems are a charade.
 Either they do not reflect the vox populi (first past the post systems) - or they reflect it too faithfully (proportional representation).
 One must not identify the universe of democracy with a unique brand of celestial mechanics.
 How about the Swiss direct democracy?
 It is stupendous.
 There is no political elite in Switzerland (never has been).
 Still the country is prospering.

-as in Monaco, be all of us rich, beautiful, sail our yachts all day long.
-That
+Monaco, be all of us rich, beautiful, sail our yachts all day long.
+That would

 On the other hand, I must say that Switzerland should be an ideal reference to all of European politics.
 It's clearly the better way.
 Its a good approach to what should be a democracy, to the making of a society, or as we say here in Spain, to becoming, once and for all: "Pueblo".